 AEMO's role in this process, and in the activities of the IEC, is constrained under the NER.
-AEMO is not represented on this committee, but it has a limited, though essential, role in providing administrative and secretariat services, as well as the recovery of IEC costs through participant fees.
+AEMO is not represented on this committee,6 but it has a limited, though essential, role in providing administrative and secretariat services.
 Most importantly, the rules also require AEMO to make (that is, approve and publish) the B2B procedures that are recommended by the IEC.